nswaswaJim/oahuv1/pages/kaala2.md

 <p><img src="../images/kaala1/IMG_0992.JPG" title="" height="300" /><br></p>

-When the ropse start a few things happen:  You pareallel a fence for as short bit, the fence serving a good purpose.
+When the ropse start a few things happen:  You parallel a fence for as short bit, the fence serving a good purpose.
 The views out towards the coast open up beautifully.
 And the trail continues to get steeper.

 <p><img src="../images/kaala1/IMG_0993.JPG" title="" height="300" /><br></p>